theonemule/jekyll-paypal-cart/computer.md

 If you're looking to break into software development, look no further than than the Devputer, a system built for software development.

-* Fast, Multicore CPU
+* Fast, Multi-core CPU
-* Large, Solidstate Drive
+* Large, Solid-state Drive
 * Fast, 3D GPU
 * Lots and lots of RAM